owlbarn/owl_serialisation/doc/bin_prot.md

 x = x'
 ```

-For more fine-grained options, see generated docs or the file
+For more fine-grained options, see the API docs or the file
 `src/owl_bin_prot/serialisation.mli`.

 To see how to serialize data structures in which Owl matrices or